Recommendations for those travelling to Sweden from abroad

 Professional drivers who occasionally cross a border and unload a cargo and then return to Sweden, should get tested for COVID-19 on returning home.
 They are not included in the recommendation to avoid contacts.
 Professional drivers who regularly cross the border should get tested once a week.

 About the new coronavirus variants

-The new variants of the SARS-CoV-2 might be transmitted more easily, but nothing suggests that they lead to more severe illness.
+The new variants of the SARS-CoV-2 might be transmitted more easily.
 It is therefore important to limit the spread of the virus in Sweden as much as possible.
 Two of the new variants have spread rapidly in the United Kingdom and South Africa.
 There have also been cases in other countries.